yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     target# LayerManagerControl  help

-The help option prints all possible control operations with the LayerManagerControl binary, please refer to the available options.
+The help option prints all possible control operations with the LayerManagerControl binary.
+Please refer to the available options.

 Running QT applications with IVI shell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run the QT application withs ivi shell, set the QT\_WAYLAND\_SHELL\_INTEGRATION environment variable to ivi-shell.
+To run the QT application with ivi-shell, set the QT\_WAYLAND\_SHELL\_INTEGRATION environment variable to ivi-shell.

 #. export QT\_WAYLAND\_SHELL\_INTEGRATION=ivi-shell